s00d/wouter-vue/README.md

 **wouter-vue** is inspired by the original [wouter](https://github.com/molefrog/wouter) router for React and Preact.
 The original wouter's minimalist philosophy, hook-based architecture, and elegant simplicity resonated strongly, leading to the creation of this Vue 3 adaptation.

 This project attempts to bring the same core principles and design philosophy to Vue's ecosystem:
-- **Minimalist approach** - Keep it tiny and dependency-free
+- **Minimalist approach** - Keep it tiny with minimal dependencies
 - **Composition API first** - Leverage Vue's reactivity system instead of React hooks
 - **Optional Router** - No mandatory top-level component
 - **Familiar API** - Similar components and patterns for easy migration
 - **Performance focused** - Small bundle size and efficient routing
+- **Path-to-RegExp powered** - Uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for robust route matching with full pattern support

 While maintaining compatibility with Vue 3's Composition API and SSR requirements, wouter-vue preserves the elegant simplicity that made wouter popular in the React community, adapted for Vue developers who appreciate minimal, performant solutions.
+Route pattern matching is powered by [path-to-regexp](https://github.com/pillarjs/path-to-regexp), ensuring compatibility with industry-standard routing patterns and full support for advanced route matching features.

 ## 🚀 Features